 My mom used to take all of us to the store and try to shop for three girls and one boy at once.
 My brother would get so bored he would hide in clothes racks.
 And all of us grew impatient waiting for our turn.
 She eventually started taking us one by one.
 So, take a lesson from my mom and plan shopping dates with your kids.

-Organize the bathroom for easy mornings – I like to create what I call the daily basket.
+I like to create what I call the daily basket.
 Each child (and parent) would have a basket for their toothbrush, toothpaste, comb/brush, hair products, deodorant for older kids and adults, styling tools, and anything else each person needs to get ready in the morning.

 I personally use and recommend these handled baskets from Dollar Tree.
 They’re easy to transport and you can assign a different color to each family member.

-For more Back to School resources, read:
+More Back to School resources:

 Wishing you a wonderful school year,